AleMorales9011/ForgeWare/src/04-DESIGN-STRATEGIES.md

 1. Other coverage metrics: While statement coverage is a starting point, consider using other metrics like branch coverage, condition coverage, and path coverage for more comprehensive testing.
 2. Tool support: Many testing frameworks and tools provide code coverage analysis capabilities.

+# 2. Decision Coverage

+Decision coverage tests every possible outcome of each decision point (e.g., if, else, switch) in the code.

+# Why is it important?

+Ensuring all decision paths are tested helps uncover potential defects related to conditional logic.

+# How to use it?

+1. Identify decision points in the code.
+2. Create test cases to cover both true and false outcomes of each decision.
+3. Execute test cases and analyze results.

+# 3. Condition Coverage

+Condition coverage ensures that each part of a condition in a decision point (e.g., if, else) is evaluated as both true and false at least once.

+# Why is it important?

+It helps identify potential errors in complex conditions by testing all possible outcomes of each condition.

+# How to use it?

+1. Identify conditions within decision points.
+2. Create test cases to evaluate each condition as both true and false.
+3. Execute test cases and analyze results.

+# Black Box

+# 1. Boundary Value Analysis
+Boundary value analysis is a testing technique that focuses on input values at the edges of equivalence partitions.
+It assumes errors are more likely to occur near these boundaries.

+# Why is it important?

+By testing boundary values, you can increase the likelihood of finding defects that might be missed by other testing methods.

+# How to use it

+- Identify input conditions with ranges.
+- Determine boundary values (minimum, maximum, just inside/outside).
+- Create test cases using these boundary values.
+- Execute test cases and analyze results.

-# 1. Equivalence Partitioning
+# 2. Equivalence Partitioning

-Equivalence partitioning is a software testing technique that divides input data into groups (partitions) based on expected output.
-Instead of testing every possible input value, you select representative values from each partition.
-This approach significantly reduces the number of test cases while maintaining effective test coverage.
+This strategy divides input data into groups (partitions) based on expected output.
+Instead of testing every possible input value, representative values are selected from each partition and tested.

 # Why is it important?